greenfluxbv/qa_assignment_smart_charging/Readme.md

 ### Evaluation

 We mostly judge your assignment on structure and cohesion (can we understand your reasoning, does it cover the most important business cases), readability (not over-engineered nor hacked together), and maintainability (what if we need to extend your solution in the future).
-Completing this assignment shouldn’t take more than a couple of hours.
 The result doesn’t need to be fully finished, as long as it demonstrates your skills as a QA engineer.

 Please send us back the complete source code, preferrably as a Git repository.
 You could send us a zipped archive or invite us to a private GitHub repository.
 Sharing your solution publicly on the internet will disqualify your submission.
 Please include this `Readme.md` file in your submission.